munsifhusami1/Grants-Project/README.md

 ## Context

-Query outputs were published via SSRS Report Builder for distribution to project managers, county liaisons, and executive staff.
+Query outputs were published via Power BI Report Builder for distribution to project managers, county liaisons, and executive staff.
 The Python pipeline documented above automates and extends this process for public use.